Practitioner Motives to Use Different Hyperparameter Optimization Methods: Discussion

-\paragraph{Explain HPO Internals} HPO tools should provide more support explaining their internal behavior to make them more comprehensible for practitioners.
-An easy approach would be simple visualizations of what hyperparameter values were actually evaluated using parallel coordinates plots~\cite[][]{GoogleVizier}.
-More sophisticated approaches could provide information about the internal proceeding of their optimizers, for example, the surrogate model in Bayesian optimization~\cite[][]{biedenkapp2018cave}.
-These measures could help educate practitioners about HPO methods and increase practitioners confidence in the functioning of programmatic HPO tools.
+\paragraph{Explain \ac{HPO} Method Internals} The results of this study show that a key barrier to the adoption of advanced \ac{HPO} methods is the perceived lack of transparency (in terms of \ac{HPO} method traceability) and interpretability (in terms of \ac{HPO} method comprehension), which affects the use of programmatic \ac{HPO} tools (see Figure~\ref{fig:bayesian-optimization}). \ac{HPO} tools should provide more support explaining their internal behavior to make them better comprehensible to practitioners.
+An easy approach would be simple visualizations of the hyperparameter values that were evaluated using parallel coordinates plots~\cite{Golovin2017}.
+More sophisticated approaches could present information about the internals of their optimizers, for example, the surrogate model in Bayesian optimization~\cite{Biedenkapp2019}.
+Such measures could help educate practitioners about \ac{HPO} methods and increase practitioners' confidence in the functioning and merits of programmatic \ac{HPO} tools.

-\paragraph{Integrate Practitioners' ML Model Comprehension into HPO} To increase the efficiency of HPO methods, they should allow the incorporation of comprehension of practitioners about ML models.
-Practitioners should be enabled to input their knowledge about behaviors of ML models into HPO libraries prior to HPO on a case-by-case basis.
-For example, practitioners could specify their perceived hyperparameter importance or influences between hyperparameters.
-Furthermore, practitioner knowledge could be directly incorporated into the search strategy of HPO methods.
-Promising work in this direction includes various methods for integrating prior knowledge into Bayesian optimization.
-This can be achieved by directly specifying priors about the location of the optimum~\cite[][]{Li2020IncorporatingEP,RAMACHANDRAN2020105663,souza2021bayesian,Hvarfner2022}, or structural priors, for example, in the form of log-transformations of hyperparameters~\cite[][]{hutter2011sequential}, monotonicity constraints~\cite[][]{liaccelerating}, or hyperparameter warping~\cite[][]{pmlr-v32-snoek14}.
+\paragraph{Integrate Practitioners' \ac{ML} Model Understanding in HPO} Figure~\ref{fig:manual-tuning} shows that \ac{ML} model comprehension is an important contextual factor for preferring manual tuning instead of a programmatic \ac{HPO} method.
+Similarly, multiple interviewees mentioned that they prefer manual tuning when they are confident in predicting the impact of hyperparameters on the \ac{ML} model behavior.
+To harness this knowledge, \ac{HPO} tools should enable practitioners to incorporate their relevant knowledge of behaviors of \ac{ML} models into \ac{HPO} tools prior to \ac{HPO} on a case-by-case basis, tailored to goals like \textit{improve \ac{ML} model performance}.
+For example, practitioners could specify their perceived hyperparameter importance and influences between hyperparameters.
+Furthermore, \ac{ML} models comprehension of practitioner could be directly incorporated into the search strategy of \ac{HPO} methods, for example to reduce search spaces \cite{xin2021wither} and better use available computing resources (the most important contextual factor for Bayesian optimization in Figure~\ref{fig:bayesian-optimization}).
+Promising work in this direction includes methods for integrating prior knowledge into Bayesian optimization.
+This can be achieved by directly specifying priors about the location of the optimum~\cite{Li2020IncorporatingEP,RAMACHANDRAN2020105663,souza2021bayesian,Hvarfner2022}, or structural priors, for example, in the form of log-transformations of hyperparameters~\cite{Hutter2011}, monotonicity constraints~\cite{liaccelerating}, or hyperparameter warping~\cite{Snoek2014}.